 is an open standard file format, and data interchange format, that uses human-readable text to store and transmit data.

 - The old version of the REST API is using v1.0 and the new one v1 in the corresponding links.

-- The validity time of the authorization token can be set in the "Users & Permissions" area under "Session Policies".
-The will automatically expire with a control reboot.
+- The validity time of the authorization token can be set via ctrlX OS web UI in the "Users & Permissions" area under "Session Policies".
+They will automatically expire with a control reboot.

 - A browse request can be send at any node of the ctrlX Data Layer.

 - A list of ctrlX COREs APIs can be found via its web UI or via addresshttps://<IP of control>/device-dashboard/api-reference